volodymyrss/renku-aqs-test-case-obsolete/README.md

 ## Introduction

-This is an example renku project.
+This is an example renku-oda project.

 This is a Renku project - basically a git repository with some